odaven/.dotfiles/raspberry-pi/README.md

   - Username and password
   - Wireless configuration

+Insert the SD card in the raspberry pi now.

+Once started you can ```ssh raspberry-pi-hostname```

-By defualt auto-login is enabled, for disable it use [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html)
+By default auto-login is enabled, for disable it use [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html)

 ---
 ### Installation method 2: Manual
+Log in the raspberry.

 A. Use [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html) for:
    - Wifi
    - Hostname